Gnurdle/workshop-docs/Pages/2-basics.md

 ```

 **reduce**
 Tricky to explain, but really powerful.
 It amounts to starting with an accumulator value which is either the first element, or something you specify.
-The container is walked and a two argument function is called (fn [a v] ... ) for every v, and at each step the accumulator is replaced by the value of the function, and the final value is returned.
+The container is walked and a two argument function is called (fn [a v] ... ) for every value and the accumulator thus far.
+When done, the final value of the accumulator is the result

 The customary example is something like this: